Stone Structures of Northeastern United States Banner Stone structures website banner II

 This milestone reads “37 Miles | from Boston | T. H. 1785.”
 The three lines of information are enclosed in a carved rectangular box.
 T.H. would be the initials of the gentleman who commisioned the stone to be carved and erected.
 The “S” in Boston uses the old style “f” character typical of the 1700’s.
 The stone is an unusual white granite like rock (trachyte ?)

-MILFORD, MA
+Milford MA

 milestone 34 Milford MA